lpeterse/haskell-socket/README.md

       - Support for vectored IO (at least unless it can be guaranteed to be supported on all platforms).

-  - Absolutely no conditional defines.
+  - Absolutely no conditional exports.

   - No `#ifdef` madness in the Haskell sources.
 The Haskell binding code uses the FFI to reference the platform's native networking functions.